 I have seen the effects of low self-esteem on people and it is not a pretty picture.

 So how do you improve it?

-Identify and Build on your Existing Strength
+Identify and Build on your Strengths

 Watch your self-talk.

 Self-talk is the chatter happens inside your mind.
-Self-talk usually starts when you are making a decision or when your brain is distracted.
-Some people engage in self-talk immediately after taking a decision.
+Self-talk might start when you are deciding or when your brain is distracted.
+Some people engage in self-talk after taking a decision.

 Notice how you speak to yourself and if it is negative, stop dead on your track and willfully change that thought.
 It will be hard in the beginning.
-It will take some time and effort but yields the best results.
+It will take time and effort but yields the best results.